 2. Fort Hays State University

-Fort Hays State University offers a number of associate, baccalaureate, master and certificate programs entirely online.
-Online associate's degrees include applied technology and general studies.
-Online bachelor's degree options include majors in business and information technology.
-Master's degree offerings available online include counseling and nursing.
+Fort Hays State University offers several associate, baccalaureate, master and certificate programs entirely online.
+Online associate’s degrees include applied technology and general studies.
+Online bachelor’s degree options include majors in business and information technology.
+Master’s degree offerings available online include counseling and nursing.
 Online certifications include geoscience and philosophy.

 Resources available to online students include military and veteran’s services, technical support, disability services, online tutoring in a plethora of subjects, employment assistance and a vast online library.

 Fort Hays State University is regionally accredited by The Higher Learning Commission (HLC).

 Ottawa University, established in 1865, is a Christian university with over 7,000 students in attendance, most of which are online.
 In the past, the university worked closely with the Ottawa Native American tribe to form a school to benefit the Ottawas and their children.
 The school was originally going to be a boarding school, but war and poor management threatened to ruin the school.
 The school endured, eventually growing into the university it is now.
 The Ottawa tribe is still vital to the growth and survival of the university to this day.

 Ottawa University has a diverse array of online baccalaureate and master degree programs.
 Online bachelor’s degree programs include finance, education, English and nursing, while online master’s degree programs include human resources, counseling, education intervention and curriculum and instruction.

 Online student resources include disability services and an online library.

 Ottawa University – Online is regionally accredited by The Higher Learning Commission (HLC).